Venkateshkamat/project-debunking-eth/docs/node_initialization.md

 # Ethereum Node Initialization in Geth

-Geth turns command-line flags and config files into a working Ethereum node through a well-defined startup process.
-This process sets up everything needed to sync the blockchain, process transactions, and serve API requests.
+This document analyzes how Geth transforms command-line flags and configuration files into a fully operational Ethereum node.
+It explains the startup process that prepares the node to sync the blockchain, process transactions, and serve API requests.

 The main entry point for execution client setup is:
 `func makeFullNode(ctx *cli.Context) *node.Node`, and is located in [`cmd/geth/config.go`](https://github.com/ethereum/go-ethereum/blob/master/cmd/geth/config.go).

 ## Breakdown of `makeFullNode(ctx)`

-### 1. Build Base Node with `makeConfigNode(ctx)`
+### 1. Call `makeConfigNode(ctx)`

+`makeFullNode(ctx)` starts by calling `makeConfigNode(ctx)` to build base node.

 ```go
 stack, cfg := makeConfigNode(ctx)